 Dreams provide a road map for our life journey.
 Sharing your dreams with others enhances dream guidance for positive change including well-being, relationships, work, and social activism.

-Here are suggested guidelines for your Dream On! group:
+Here are suggested guidelines for your Dream On!
+Circle:

 Goal: Clarify the purpose of your group.
 Is it a salon to explore questions about dreams?
 Is it a place to share dreams and support follow-up of dream guidance?
 Is it a community to call upon dream guidance to bring about healing or social change?